Enclose a completed

 absorbent material (batting, paper toweling or similar) inside the secondary

-bag or container to fully absorb the total volume of all samples
+bag or container to fully absorb the total volume of all liquid samples

 handling requirements are less stringent, easing international sample

-similar courier services often provide the best combination of cost
+similar courier services usually provide the best combination of reliability and cost.

-carrier selection is the client's decision and Zoologix is able to
+Carrier selection is the client's decision and Zoologix receives shipments via all carriers.

-shipper is responsible for any shipping, customs, duty, tax or
+shipper is responsible for any fees, customs duty, tax, fine or penalty

 samples to Zoologix.

 receives Monday through Friday.
 If you ship overnight,